passard/ArchLinux-ARM-Raspberry-Pi/README.md

 ## 2 Installation from the Pi
 ##### Insert the SD card into the Raspberry Pi, connect ethernet and power supply (at least 2.5A power for rpi3, 2A for rpi2).

-##### Use the serial console or SSH to the IP address given to the board by
+##### Use the serial console or SSH to the IP address given to the board by your router.
- your router.
+	If you don't know your fresh Raspberry Pi IP yet, you can use arp -a or netstat -r commands.

 ##### Login as the default user alarm with the password **alarm**.
 The default root password is **root**.